I think Tallinn is one of the most underrated cities in Europe. Estonia’s capital is not just a gorgeous city, but it’s full of life.

 Kumu is not just the largest art gallery in Estonia, it’s also the most innovative.
 The design of the building is a piece of art in itself, built into the side of a limestone cliff.

-The collection has Estonian works from the 18th century through to modern day.
+The collection has Estonian works from the 18th century through to the modern day.
 The classical and the contemporary art is presented with context and there’s also an interesting section about the Soviet era.

 Mikkel Museum